BestTimesToVisit.com Logo

 Top Things to Do

-Experience the colossal scale of the Itaipu Dam, one of the world's largest hydroelectric power plants, during a guided panoramic tour.
-The evening light casting shadows on the immense structure is particularly dramatic, highlighting human ingenuity.
+Experience the sheer scale of the Itaipu Dam, one of the world's largest hydroelectric power plants, on a nighttime illumination tour.
+The dam is dramatically lit, highlighting its immense structure against the dark sky, and the synchronized light and sound show tells its fascinating story.
+It’s a powerful testament to human ingenuity.

 💡 Travel Tip: For the best value on hotels during this season, check current rates on Trip.com.